Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-However, human cognitive system is extremely good at trying/searching (visual search) \cite{eckstein2011visual} and finding out things\footnote{We will define ``things" later in the context, predominantly referring to objects, entities, etc. } (in other words, quite good at ontologies -- a set of concepts and categories in a subject area or domain that shows their properties and the relations between them) leading to good performance in languages.
-Humans also have a sparse but adequate understanding of physical reality and causality which leads to data processing efficiencies in their generalization capacities.
-Due to this valuable feature, their learned world-models usually turn out to be reasonable and in congruent with the required tasks.
-They are also good at grounding the language with mental simulation.
-It is widely recognized that the way humans perceive the world is organized around objects - mostly up to 3rd dimension and some lausy understanding of the 4th dimension.
-These objects act as fundamental building blocks for a variety of higher-level cognitive processes, including language, planning, and reasoning.
-The notion of the world being comprised of separate parts that can be processed autonomously and combined in countless ways enables humans to make generalizations that go well beyond their direct experiences.
+However, human cognitive system is extremely good at visual search \cite{eckstein2011visual} and finding objects/entities (i.e., good at ontologies -- a set of concepts and categories that shows their properties and the pairwise relations) leading to good performance in languages.
+Humans also have a sparse but adequate understanding of physical reality and causality, which leads to data processing efficiencies in their generalization capacities, {forming} learned world-models to be usually reasonable and in congruence with the required tasks.
+They are also good at grounding the language with mental simulations. {Human perception is largely organized around objects—primarily within three dimensions.
+These objects serve as the building blocks of higher cognition, supporting language, planning, and reasoning.
+Conceiving the world as separable parts that can be independently processed and recombined allows humans to generalize far beyond direct experience.}